 - Self-injurious behaviors.

-There are also many other symptoms that can occur.
-The precise effects of bath salts on the brain are unknown; however, these chemicals work similarly to other psychostimulants like cocaine and methamphetamine, which makes it likely that the effects of bath salts on neural pathways is similar as well.
+There are also many other symptoms of bath salts use that can occur.
+The precise effects of bath salts on the brain are unknown.
+However, these chemicals work similarly to other psychostimulants like cocaine and methamphetamine, which makes it likely that the effects of bath salts on neural pathways is similar.
 This results in overlapping addiction profiles for bath salts and other stimulants.

 The long-term effects of bath salts include many serious side effects that can result in serious injury or death.
-In addition to being addictive, bath salts – like many stimulant drugs – can result in dangerously erratic behavior and, over time, contribute to the development of psychoses and mood disorders.
+In addition to being addictive, bath salts—like many stimulant drugs—can cause dangerously erratic behavior and, over time, contribute to the development of psychoses and mood disorders.

-Some of the most serious side effects include mood disorders, since these can result in profound depressed states and potential suicide attempts.
-Self-mutilation and delirium are both common with the use of this drug over time.
+One of the most serious side effects of bath salts use is the development of mood disorders, since these can result in profoundly depressed states and potential suicide attempts.
+Self-mutilation and delirium are both common with use of this drug over time.
 Death is also not uncommon with long-term use of bath salts.

 Potential Side Effects